Search for growing angular modes in ultracompact boson star evolutions: Introduction

 As opposed to the case of anti-de Sitter, this putative instability has not been proven, although different analyses have been put forward: analytical \cite{Redondo-Yuste:2025hlv, Cunha:2025oeu} and numerical \cite{Cunha:2022gde, Benomio:2024lev, Guo:2024cts, Evstafyeva:2025assessing} results provide arguments for and against the instability, thus leaving the question open as of today.
 In particular, boson stars (BSs, see \cite{liebling2023dynamical} for a review) provide an excellent laboratory to investigate the proposed LR instability in fully non-linear numerical evolutions.
 Initial results suggested that the instability is present and effective in destroying the LR structure in rotating BSs \cite{Cunha:2022gde}, though recent results have challenged their conclusion \cite{Evstafyeva:2025assessing}.
 The case of ultracompact solitonic BSs that are spherically symmetric has recently been investigated in Ref.~\cite{Marks:2025longterm}, where two explicit models have been evolved over a (numerically) long timescale, solving the full non-linear Einstein equations with and without symmetry assumptions.
 The study finds no evidence of an instability on the timescales considered, and shows that the LR structure is preserved throughout the evolution.
 The observed dynamics can all be explained by radial perturbation theory, which also suggests stability for these particular models.

 The present work builds on the latter, and aims to provide further evidence for the absence of any instability in the simulations.
 The single-BS spacetimes are evolved in time in full $3D$ using {\sc ExoZvezda}~\cite{exozvezda}, a code for exotic matter built on {\sc GRChombo}~\cite{Radia:2021smk,Andrade:2021rbd}, which evolves $3D$ domains with adaptive mesh refinement provided by {\sc chombo} \cite{chombo}.
 We use the conformal covariant $Z4$ (CCZ4) \cite{Alic:2011gg} formulation, and the setup of the simulations is identical to the ones in Ref.~\cite{Marks:2025longterm}, unless stated otherwise.
-Henceforth, we denote their BS models as \texttt{S06A044} (\texttt{S08A06}), i.e. having $\sigma = 0.06$ (0.04) and $A_0 = 0.044$ (0.06).
+We denote their BS models as \texttt{S06A044} (\texttt{S08A06}), i.e. having $\sigma = 0.06$ (0.04), $A_0 = 0.044$ (0.06) and scalar mass $\mu$.
+We use units such that $G = c = \hbar = 1$.